Best Budget Electric Bike of 2021

-Best Bang for Buck Folding
+Best Bang for the Buck Folding

 Ancheer Folding 16-inch Electric Bike

 The Ancheer Folding is a quality folding e-bike and an impressive value.
 While it can't quite compete with more traditional non-folding models in terms of its ride quality, it performed surprisingly well across all of our other rating metrics and tests.
 It arrives mostly assembled with minimal setup required, and it can easily be folded to reduce its size for storage or transport.
 The 250W rear hub motor provided relatively quick acceleration to its top throttle speed of 17.5 mph, along with three pedal assist modes with a good range of pedaling support.
 Considering the bike's small wheels, folding design, and 288Wh battery, we were quite impressed with its distance range of just over 15 miles in full-electric/throttle mode.
-The battery also has a handle for easy removal, plus the bike comes with front and rear fenders to help keep you dry.
+The battery also has a handle for easy removal, and we appreciate the front and rear fenders to help keep you dry.

 Read review: Ancheer Folding 16-inch

-Best for Distance Range
+Best for Distance range

-Best for Convenience
+Best for Portability